leaprotocol/clona/README.md

 ## Thesis Description

 ### Introduction
 In today's rapidly advancing digital age of photography, the quality of a camera lens can significantly influence the outcome of photographic or videographic work.
-However, evaluating a lens's quality involves intricate techniques that can be overwhelming and technically challenging.
 This thesis aims to develop a Python application that captures images of calibration elements, assesses the quality of a lens by analyzing captured images, and results in a score (or a suite of scores) to describe the performance, suitable for comparison with other tested lenses.

 ### System Architecture and Methodology
 The application is divided into four main components: image acquisition, segmentation and preprocessing, evaluating lens properties, and displaying the results.
 The backend, implemented in Python, interfaces with the camera, processes the images, and performs the analysis.
 The frontend, built using NiceGUI, provides a user-friendly interface for interacting with the application and viewing the results.